flowingones/cargo/src/README.md

-# Cargo - Deliver data fast, simple and secure!
+# Cargo - Develop Web Applications the Way You Like!

 Cargo is a web application framework with the right abstraction of helpful features to build web applications with Deno.
 It provides you a starting point